Country advisors

 Dr Shanika Vitharana

-Dr Shanika Vitharana is the Consultant Haematologist in bone marrow transplant, at Lady Ridgeway Hospital for Children, Sri Lanka.
-With 6 years of experience as a Haematology consultant.
-She graduated from University of Sri Jayawardenapura, Colombo in 2004 and was selected for the training program and obtained MD Haematology in 2012.
-She went on to work in UK for 2 years at Huddersfeild and Calderdale NHS Trust and obtained FRCPath in 2015.
-Her special interests are on Malignant haematology, Stem cell transplantation and haematopathology.
-Dr Shanika Vitharana served for the Sri Lanka College of Haematologists as Sectary in 2017 – 2018 and has been a Council member since 2018.
-She has also been a member of the Specialty Board in Haematology and transfusion medicine since 2018 and an examiner for haematology exams conducted by the Post Graduate Institute of Medicine Sri Lanka.
+Dr Shanika Vitharana is a Consultant Haematology in bone marrow transplant at Lady Ridgeway Hospital for Children, Sri Lanka.
+Dr Vitharana has 6 years of experience as a haematology consultant.
+She graduated from the University of Sri Jayewardenepura, Colombo, Sri Lanka, in 2004 and was selected for the training program and obtained an MD in Haematology in 2012.
+She went on to work in the UK for 2 years at Huddersfeild and Calderdale NHS Trust and obtained FRCPath in 2015.
+Her special interests are malignant haematology, stem cell transplantation and haematopathology.
+Dr Vitharana served as secretary for the Sri Lanka College of Haematologists from 2017 to 2018 and has been a Council member since 2018.
+She has also been a member of the Specialty Board in Haematology and Transfusion Medicine since 2018 and an examiner for haematology exams conducted by the Post Graduate Institute of Medicine Sri Lanka.